ClarkStoro/ClarkStoro/README.md

 ## Hi there, I'm Emanuele 👋
-Passionate Mobile Developer and tech enthusiast who loves to solve real problems with technology.
+I'm a passionate Mobile Developer and tech enthusiast who loves to solve real problems with technology.
 Always looking for the next side project to build!

 - 👨🏻‍💻 I work remotely as Mobile Developer [@Bitrock](https://bitrock.it)
 - 🏁 I've co-founded [@Togerod](https://www.instagram.com/togerodapp)